 Donar security configurations.
 As discussed above, increasing the number of guards improves performance but it also increases the attack surface.
-For this reason, Donar implements three security configurations that strike different tradeoffs between privacy and performance, as illustrated in Figure 3.6.
+For this reason, DONAR implements three security configurations that strike different tradeoffs between privacy and performance, as illustrated in Figure 3.5.
 We emphasize that each configuration sets up the Tor client via its legacy API, and hence does not require modifying the legacy Tor client.
-In all configurations, Donar uses 12 links, but link settings are different in each configuration.
-The Default configuration provides a security strengh similar to the legacy Tor client with default Tor link settings, i.e. each link has 6 relays, and each client employs only 2 guards.
-The 2 hops configuration sets up the Tor client so that each created link has two fewer Tor relays compared to Tor's default link settings.
-Finally, the 1 way anonymity configuration totally remove anonymity of the callee, that will use a single Tor relay (without the guard pool constraint) between the callee and the rendezvous point.
+In all configurations, DONAR uses 12 links, but link settings are different in each configuration.
+The Hardened configuration provides a security strengh similar to the legacy Tor client with default Tor link settings, i.e. each link has 6 relays, and each client employs only 2 guards.8 The Default configuration sets up the Tor client so that each created link has: (i) 12 guards on each side, i.e. each link uses a different guard, (ii) two fewer Tor relays compared to Tor's default link settings.
+Finally, the Light configuration further reduces the number of relays leading to the use of a single Tor relay (the guard) between the callee and the rendezvous point.